Regional Express Ticket Conditions of Contract and Terms of Carriage

 Items which exceed the above allowances must be checked in.

-Laptop computers should be carried as cabin baggage to avoid possible damage.
-The Passenger is not permitted to carry any sharp objects in his/her cabin baggage or Safe Hand Baggage such as nail files, scissors, letter openers, pocket knives, etc. Such items must be placed in checked baggage only.
+Laptop computers should be carried as carry-on baggage to avoid possible damage.
+The Passenger is not permitted to carry any sharp objects in his/her carry-on baggage or Safe Hand Baggage such as nail files, scissors, letter openers, pocket knives, etc. Such items must be placed in check-in baggage only.

-Your air ticket comprises 3rd party taxes and charges like airport head tax, security screening charges etc which we collect as a deposit as part of the air fare.
+Your air ticket comprises 3rd party taxes and charges like airport head tax, security screening charges etc which we collect as a deposit as part of the all inclusive air fare.
 This will be paid on your behalf to the 3rd parties when travel has taken place.
-The deposit amount could vary from time to time but currently is at $30.80 (incl GST) per sector.
-Regardless of whether your airfare is refundable, if your ticket expires at the end of one year from date of purchase with sectors unused, you are entitled to claim a refund of the corresponding deposit, less a reasonable administration fee currently fixed at $44 (incl GST) per passenger per booking.
-All claims must be made within 3 months of eligibility.
-Please log on to http://www.rex.com.au/FeedBack/Default.aspx to claim this refund.
+The deposit amount varies due to differences in 3rd party taxes and charges.
+Regardless of whether your airfare is refundable, if your ticket expires at the end of one year from date of purchase with sectors unused, you are entitled to claim a refund of the corresponding deposit, less a reasonable administration fee currently fixed at $44 (incl GST) per passenger per booking regardless of the number of sectors in the booking.
+All claims must be made prior to ticket expiry.
+Please fill out the enquiries form on the Rex website to claim this refund.

-In accordance with Civil Aviation Regulations, smoking is not permitted on Australian domestic flights and in Australian airport terminals.
+In accordance with Civil Aviation Regulations, smoking and the use of electronic cigarettes is not permitted at any time on Australian domestic flights and in Australian airport terminals.

 To ensure the Passenger's well-being in-flight, we recommend he/she:

 consults his/her doctor before travel if he/she has any concerns about any medical condition which might affect him/her during a flight;